 This session is hosted by the James Gukeisen.
 Please hold the date on your calendar, and register via the link provide in this email.

 Please email James.Gukeisen@fisglobal.com if you have any questions.

 Having the Courage to Ask - Negotiating Your Compensation

 Join us as we continue to create, cultivate and connect a network of women who will champion women’s leadership and contribute to the evolution of our credit union industry.

 Negotiating compensation isn’t easy and it can be especially difficult for women.
 Uncover why women struggle in advocating for themselves and embrace actions you can take to prepare for future negotiations.
 Panelists include: John Hamilton, President & CEO, MECU of Baltimore; Sue Mitchell, CEO, Mitchell Stankovic & Associates; Lisa Sutton, SVP, Human Resources, PSCU.

 TradeWinds Island Grand Resort

-To learn more, participate and support the “Commitment to Change” initiative, visit or email Renée Sattiewhite at firstname.lastname@example.org.
+To learn more, participate in and support the “Commitment to Change” initiative, please contact Renée Sattiewhite at firstname.lastname@example.org.